Edward Aveling: University College London

 Aveling graduated with a Bachelor of Science (B.Sc.)
 Honours degree in Zoology in 1870.
 Thomas Henry Huxley was his examiner; Aveling gave the following account in his obituary of Huxley from 1896: "As I remember well, he came himself to collect the papers that we had written in the afternoon of one of the three examination days.
 Of the six or seven students who were in the exam, I happened to be the only one who had written for the full three hours that had been set for the exam.
 When Huxley took my work from me, he said to me very kindly: "I am pleased to see that three hours did not seem too long for you to answer only three questions.
 I wouldn't be surprised if you are the first on the list."
-At an early age, his secularist period, Aveling's respect for Huxley's literary style remained key: "The scientific precision, the power of generalization, met with in Professor Huxley's works, have not their value lessened by the exquisite style of that distinguished writer."
-It is not difficult to see the profound influence of Huxley's early conception of Science and Religion (1859) on the young Aveling, with Huxley proclaiming science and religion as "mortal enemies", as well as his passionate project for a "New Reformation", wanting to see "the foot of science on the necks of her enemies."
+At an early age, his secularist period and not yet a socialist, Aveling's respect for Huxley's literary style remained key: "The scientific precision, the power of generalization, met with in Professor Huxley's works, have not their value lessened by the exquisite style of that distinguished writer."
+It is not difficult to see the profound influence of Huxley's early conception of Science and Religion (1859) on the young Aveling, with Huxley proclaiming science and religion as "mortal enemies", as well as his passionate project for the so-called "New Reformation", wanting to see "the foot of science on the necks of her enemies."